JBDCE/FileRandomizer/Readme.md

 - [✔] Check if all of the files have the same file format, abbort execution if the files formats do not match

-- [❌] After Shuffling create a output.log file that lists the mapping of the randomised files or displays an error log Replaced this with just having the regular console log output.
+- [❌] After Shuffling create a output.log file that lists the mapping of the randomised files or displays an error log
+    - Replaced this with just having the regular console log output.
 File creation would interfere with the file format restriction
-- [❌] Keep the files contens md5 accurate (Maybe test that after shuffling automatically) File hashing would need to open the whole file.
+- [❌] Keep the files contens md5 accurate (Maybe test that after shuffling automatically)
+    - File hashing would need to open the whole file.
 This can lead to memory issues on bigger files and im lazy.

 ### Lessons Learned
-- Win+. brings up the emoji selector.
+- win+. brings up the emoji selector
-- Random chance can feel like not truly random when using a small set
+- random chance can feel like not truly random when using a small set
 - camelCase is not for python
 - current working directory is referenced with "." as its path
+- whitespaces are important in markdown